-The attorney general's Missing Persons Unit gave training presentations on Amber Alerts, other missing person alert programs, the Child Abduction Response Team, first-responder programs, child safety, reunification, human trafficking and resources for law enforcement to 1,725 people in 2019.
-Included were law enforcement officers, community members, teachers, child protective services employees and children.
+The attorney general's Missing Persons Unit gives training presentations on Amber Alerts, other missing person alert programs, the Child Abduction Response Team, first-responder programs, child safety, reunification, human trafficking and resources for law enforcement.
+Early in 2020, trainings were canceled due to the COVID pandemic.
+Before that, the office provided four trainings to 85 law enforcement officers and dispatchers.